Consent2Go Q&A

 Can events include members from different Scout Groups or districts?

-This is not fully supported yet.
+This is not supported yet.
 Consent2Go is school-centric by design and cross-group participation is still under development.
 The developer is aware of Scouts Queensland’s model and is actively working on this capability.

 Can Home Room be used for Patrols?

-While the system uses school terminology like “Home Room,” Scouts Queensland is not formally using these fields.
-Patrols should instead be managed via Participant Groups, which are more flexible and supported and members can easily be assigned to Participant Groups via the member listing, compared to having to go in and edit a member directly to adjust their Home Room.
+Patrols should instead be managed via Participant Groups, which are more flexible and better supported and members can be easily assigned to Participant Groups via the member listing or Participants Groups page, compared to having to go in and edit a member directly to adjust their Home Room.

 Can sections be subdivided (e.g. Cubs A / Cubs B, different nights)?